spurll/imgii/README.md

 $ imgii image.png
 ```

+You can view the available flags by passing `-h`.

+### Image Size

+By default, `imgii` will attempt to scale the image appropriately based on the
+size of your console.
+You may also specify the console width with the
+`console_width` argument.

+Alternatively, you may manually specify the output width of the image (in
+characters) by passing the `output_width` argument.
+(Note that this may result
+in small images being stretched.)

-By default, images are scaled to assume that output characters are twice as tall
+By default, images are also scaled under the assumption that output characters
-as they are wide (as this is true for most terminals).
-This can be undone by
+are twice as tall as they are wide (as this is true for most terminals).
+This
-passing `scale=1`.

-Images from an external URL can also be displayed by passing `url=True`.
-(Any
+can be undone by passing `scale=1`.

+### External URLs

-image identifier beginning with `http://` or `https://` is assumed to be a URL.)
+Any image identifier beginning with `http://` or `https://` is assumed to be a
+web URL.
+An external URL can also be displayed by passing `url=True`.

+### Colour

 If you're displaying the image in a light terminal with dark text (that is to
 say: if you're a monster), you may also want to pass `invert=True`.